Lisp-Stat/documentation/content/en/docs/Overview/_index.md

-In terms of priority, 1 & 2 are equally rated, and special-functions/distributions lower priority because we have a few options for them, such as the CFFI for libRmath or lesser quality.
+In terms of priority, 1 & 2 are equally rated, and special-functions/distributions lower priority because we have a few options for them, such as the CFFI for libRmath or less accurate Common Lisp implementations.
 As well, the knowledge of numerical methods required for accurate implementation is somewhat more limited.

 For the most part, implementation priority is determined by the features required when working through the [Lisp-Stat examples](/docs/examples/) and the [basic tutorial](/docs/tutorials/basics).
-Being able to execute the code in both of these documents is the first MVP milestone.
-If you see something in one of these documents that does not work yet it will be a good starter issue for a contribution.
+Being able to execute all the examples in these two documents is the first MVP milestone.
+If you see something in one of these documents that does not work yet it will be a good starter issue for a contribution (you'll have to look at the source for the document, as functionality that isn't implemented will have been commented out).

 ## Acknowledgements {#acknowledgements}